 We approach every project with a clear understanding that careful planning and detailed foresight is crucial for a successful study.
 With that in mind, it is critical to optimize clinical trial design in order to deliver according to the plan.
 Due to our vast experience of over 15 years, we can anticipate most of the risks and pitfalls at the study design development stage.
 Our clinical trial methodology is built with a strong focus on reaching the positive outcome of a study.

 We never settle for a compromise when choosing between quality, timeline and budget.
 We always deliver the best on all three.
 This approach is built on the accumulated experience of the team of professionals and procedures polished throughout the years.

 Director of clinical operations

-We approach patient enrollment fundamentally and with precision.
+We approach patient enrollment profoundly and with precision.
 Our goal is to recruit eligible patients within the stated timeline and budget.

 Efficient monitoring of sites allows for reliable quality control.
 During on-site monitoring visits, OCT CRAs perform the following tasks to monitor compliance with GCP and local regulations:

-·Training site personnel as required 100% review of all signed ICFs
+·Training site personnel as required and 100% review of all signed ICFs

 ·Review and verification of all available source documentation (100% SDV)